NuGet/docs.microsoft.com-nuget/docs/Create-Packages/Creating-a-Package.md

 nuget spec
 ```

-The resulting `<project-name>.nuspec` file contains tokens that are be replaced at packaging time with values from the project, including references to any other packages that have already been installed.
+The resulting `<project-name>.nuspec` file contains *tokens* that are replaced at packaging time with values from the project, including references to any other packages that have already been installed.

-Tokens relieve you from needing to update crucial values like the version number in the `.nuspec` as you update the project.
-(You can always replace the tokens with literal values, if desired).
-For example, the `<id>` value typically appears as follows:
+A token is delimited by `$` symbols on both sides of the project property.
+For example, the `<id>` value in a manifest generated in this way typically appears as follows:

 ```xml
 <id>$id$</id>
 ```

-The token is be replaced with the `AssemblyName` value from the project file at packing time.
+This token is replaced with the `AssemblyName` value from the project file at packing time.
 For the exact mapping of project values to `.nuspec` tokens, see the [Replacement Tokens reference](../schema/nuspec.md#replacement-tokens).

+Tokens relieve you from needing to update crucial values like the version number in the `.nuspec` as you update the project.
+(You can always replace the tokens with literal values, if desired).

 Note that there are several additional packaging options available when working from a Visual Studio project, as described in the [Creating the package](#creating-the-package) section later on.